Dhruv0901/Matrix-Calculator/README.md

 4. This is a raw python program based calculator.
 The UI of this calculator will be there on play store after few months/year.

+5. Clone/download the class file and add that file to your project folder.

-5. If you're using this code them make sure that, you've changed the path/folder in the import statement according to your file location.
+6. If you're using this code them make sure that, you've changed the path/folder in the import statement according to your file location.

        * For Exampel:- In my case its: from Personal_Projects.Matrix_calculator.matrix_class import Matrix